 Wainscott holds a Master of Public Administration with a focus in Science and Technology Policy from the University of Washington and a Bachelor of Science from Indiana University.
 He has served on multiple executive boards and policy committees on science and technology policy at both Indiana University and the University of Washington.
 He has published two academic papers on space policy: “Beyond Earth: An Analysis of Public Policy Models for Human Expansion” in 2015, and “The Future of Manned Spaceflight in the United States” in 2017.
-He is a member of several Advisory Boards for the Lifeboat Foundation, including Media & Arts, Policy, and Space Settlement.
-He has previously served as the Director of Communications for ASD, and was the Advocacy Coordinator for March Storm 2017.
+He is a member of several Advisory Boards for the Lifeboat Foundation, including Media & Arts, Policy, and Space Settlement, and is an Advocate for the Space Frontier Foundation.
+He has previously served as the Executive Coordinator, Director of Communications, and Advocacy Coordinator for ASD.

 ASD Board Member

 NSS Board Member

 Since 1979, Al Globus has worked as a software contractor at NASA Ames Research Center.
 He has worked on the Hubble Space Telescope, the International Space Station, the effect of zero-g on bone, visualization of fluid flows around launch vehicles, X37 propulsion system, scheduling fleets of Earth resources satellites, remote teleoperation with delay, the design of free-space settlements, and much else.
 Al also created and runs the Annual NASA Ames Research Center/NSS space settlement design contest for students.
 He is a long time advocate of free-space settlements and has published dozens of papers in the field.
 Learn more.

 ASD Board member

 President, Moon Society